Dark Mode

 To conduct effective market research, analyze:

-- Trends: Track trends by finding emerging competitors and products on Google and social media platforms.
-Read customer reviews on forums or dedicated reviews websites and conduct primary consumer research with focus groups or surveys.
+• Trends: Track trends by finding emerging competitors and products on Google and social media platforms.
+Read customer reviews on forums or dedicated review websites and conduct primary consumer research with focus groups or surveys.

-- Consumer behavior: Review customer feedback of existing products and view website or sales analytics on websites like Similarweb to see how consumers interact with your future competitors.
+• Consumer behavior: Analyze customer feedback on existing products and view website or sales analytics on platforms like Similarweb to see how consumers interact with your future competitors.

 Step 3.
 Create A Business Plan